Driver responsible for deaths of two Gretna women, unborn child to serve at least 16 years

 A 22-year-old Omaha man will spend at least 16 years in prison for causing the deaths of two women and an unborn child last year while driving drunk at over 100 mph.

-Zachary Paulison had a blood alcohol level of more than two times the legal limit when his Ford F-250 pickup collided with a Nissan SUV at 192nd and F Streets on March 31, 2022, prosecutor Ryan Lindberg said.
-The Nissan's occupants, Amanda Schook, 39, who was eight months pregnant, and Sara Zimmerman, 37, were pronounced dead at the scene.
+Zachary Paulison had a blood-alcohol concentration of more than two times the legal limit when his Ford F-250 pickup collided with a Nissan SUV at 192nd and F streets on March 31, 2022, prosecutor Ryan Lindberg said.
+The Nissan’s occupants, Amanda Schook, 38, and Sara Zimmerman, 37, who was eight months pregnant, were pronounced dead at the scene.

 “This is a case that demands extensive and consecutive prison sentences,” Lindberg told Douglas County District Judge Duane Dougherty.
 “Zachary Paulison made a decision that killed three people.”